benedekrozemberczki/ClusterGCN/README.md

 ```
 ### Datasets

 The code takes the **edge list** of the graph in a csv file.
 Every row indicates an edge between two nodes separated by a comma.
 The first row is a header.
 Nodes should be indexed starting with 0.
 A sample graph for `Pubmed` is included in the  `input/` directory.
-In addition to the edgelist there is a JSON file with the sparse features and a csv with the target variable.
+In addition to the edgelist there is a csv file with the sparse features and another one with the target variable.

 The **feature matrix** is a sparse one and it is stored as a csv.
 The feature matrix is structured as: